CBDevelopment/CS539_Project/src/embeddings/README.md

 This directory is used to create embeddings to use for regression output of a location based on an input image

+MAKE SURE TO LOAD IN THE `image_embeddings.npy` FILE FROM THE DRIVE

 ### Files
 - `coordEmbedding.py`
     - Defines an autoencoder which creates encoded representations of the the existing GPS coordinates with an output dimensionality of 1x1000 to match the dimensionality of the image embeddings